 Bruce MacDonald, Senior Higher Education Sales Engineer lead a discussion on the current state of Identity and Access Management in the Higher Education Market with a focus on recent mergers and best practices.

 In this session, Hitachi ID Systems' CTO, Idan Shoham, and Gartner's Research Director, Identity and Privacy, Mark Diodati, discuss the evolution from simple self-service password reset applications to enterprise solutions that manage every authentication factor for every user.
-The webinar also focuses on how passwords, security questions, one-time password tokens, smart cards, PKI certificates, biometrics and full disk encryption products can be managed and supported together.
+The webinar also focuses on how passwords, security questions, one-time password tokens, smart cards, PKI certificates, biometrics and drive encryption products can be managed and supported together.

 Please join Hitachi ID Systems' CTO Idan Shoham for a discussion on Authentication Management: The evolution of password management beyond password synchronization and reset.